(Not to be confused with Riiverse.)

 On November 25, 2017, ninjafox asked Arian, the creator of Closedverse, to run Closedverse on foxverse's server.
 Arian agreed, and ninjafox announced that foxverse would be replaced with Closedverse running on the same server.
 However, this decision was scrapped, and foxverse continued development.

-Sometime in 2017, a verified GitHub organization was made to publish open source frameworks, among other things.
+Sometime in late 2017, a verified GitHub organization was made to publish open source frameworks, among other things.

 Around early December of 2017, ninjafox announced that foxverse would run on HTTP instead of HTTPS, and that the site would use a pin system instead of passwords.
-This decision was criticized as potentially causing major security issues.
+This decision was criticized for potentially causing major security issues.
 Because of this, on December 23, ninjafox decided to restart development of foxverse until the site could use HTTPS.

 foxverse was released as an open beta on January 11, 2018, and the site was released for public use six days later.